Start your day with one of these healthy whole food breakfast ideas. The recipes are all gluten free, dairy free, and free from refined sugar.

 With all the end of year traveling, meals out and holiday parties, my diet has officially become a bit too merry.
-I got more offers for gym memberships than mail when I returned home, but the start of a new year feels like a chance to re-set and begin anew.
+I got more offers for gym memberships than mail when I returned home from the holidays, but the start of a new year feels like a chance to re-set and begin anew.
 In addition to returning to more consistent exercise beyond multiple trips to the egg nog bowl, I'm also focusing again on eating whole food in its most natural state.
-I could argue that there were in fact pieces of whole artichokes found at the bottom of the steaming cauldron of cheese and butter, aka artichoke dip, but my body would say otherwise.
+And there's no better way to get back on track than with a healthy, whole food breakfast to start the day.

-With that, I thought I'd start the year with a collection of healthy recipes for every meal, starting with breakfast.
+With that, I thought I'd start the year with a collection of healthy, whole food recipes.
 Breakfast sets the tone for the day.
-I like a balance of ingredients to get me moving, but also taste good and don't take hours to prepare.
-Here's hoping for great health and happiness for everyone in 2015!
+I like a balance of ingredients to get me moving, but also want it to taste good and not take hours to prepare so here are lots of ideas to get your day started on the right foot.

 Healthy Whole Food Breakfasts